Peg solitaire and Conway's soldiers on infinite graphs

 \section{Soldiers on a graph}

 Recall that a graph is \emph{locally finite} if each of its vertices has finite degree.
-Let $G$ be a connected, locally finite graph, from which we pick a distinguished vertex $v$.
+Let $G$ be a connected, locally finite graph, from which we pick some vertex $v$.
+Throughout this section, we designate $v$ as the \textit{goal point} of $G$.
 Let $\N = \{0, 1, 2, \dots\}$.
 For $n \in \N$, define $D_n(v)$ as the set of vertices of distance $n$ from $v$.
 This set is finite by local finiteness of $G$.
 Also, set $d_n(v) = |D_n(v)|$.
-The sequence $(d_n(v))_{n = 0}^\infty$ has no zero term whenever $G$ is an infinite graph; otherwise, the sequence eventually vanishes.
+The sequence $(d_n(v))_{n = 0}^\infty$ has no zero term whenever $G$ is an infinite connected graph; otherwise, the sequence eventually vanishes.

-We say that $v$ is \emph{always reachable} if for $k \in \N$, there exists an initial state $S_0 \subseteq \bigcup_{n=k}^\infty D_n(v)$ on $G$ such that a peg can be brought to $v$ with finitely many jumps; otherwise, $v$ is \emph{eventually unreachable}.
-Obviously, a vertex of a finite graph is eventually unreachable since $\bigcup_{n=k}^\infty D_n(v) = \emptyset$ for large enough $k$.
-Our goal for this chapter is to present a relationship between the reachability of $v$ and the growth rate of $(d_n(v))$.
+We say that the goal point $v$ is \emph{always reachable} if for every $k \in \N$, there exists an initial state $S_0 \subseteq \bigcup_{n=k}^\infty D_n(v)$ on $G$ such that a peg can be brought to $v$ with finitely many jumps; otherwise, $v$ is \emph{eventually unreachable}.
+Obviously, every vertex of a finite graph is eventually unreachable since $\bigcup_{n=k}^\infty D_n(v) = \emptyset$ for sufficiently large $k$.
+Our goal for this section is to present a relationship between the reachability of $v$ and the growth rate of $(d_n(v))$.

 We denote the positive root of the polynomial $x^2 - x - 1$ by $\vp$.
-This constant is the famed \emph{golden ratio} and is equal to $\frac{1 + \sqrt{5}}{2} \approx 1.61803$.
+This constant is the famed \emph{golden ratio} and is equal to $\frac{1 + \sqrt{5}}{2}$.
 The reciprocal of $\vp$ is denoted by $\sigma$, and it satisfies the identity